a-moreira/Koan/README.md

 ### Steps
-First, update the path to your directory in the gnome-terminal.desktop file.
+First, update the path to your directory in `gnome-terminal.desktop`

 Then:
 ```